• Loading stock data...

 The league made a new proposal to the union Sunday night with a slight bump to the salary cap—from $5.65 million to $5.75 million—according to sources familiar with negotiations.
 The league did not move on its revenue-sharing proposal.
 That percentage will increase over the life of the deal, which multiple sources have said is an eight-year term with an opt-out after the seventh year.

-Both sides have found alignment on a system for sharing revenue, but they differ on the percentage.
+Both sides have found alignment on sharing revenue, but they differ on the percentage and whether the number is calculated from net or gross revenue.
 The players started off by seeking 40% of the league’s gross revenue and have come down to 26% over the life of the deal.
 The league’s offer amounts to less than 15% of total revenue, based on the WNBA’s revenue projections.

 The league made no adjustments to its previous housing proposal, which offered all players team-provided housing in the labor deal’s first year.
 In 2027, team-provided housing would be available to only “developmental players,” rookies, and those signed to the league minimum.
 In 2028, only developmental players would be provided housing.